-You see, the cord and placenta are a sort of external circulation system: one vein carries oxygen and nutrient-rich blood from the placenta to the baby, and two arteries carry carbon dioxide rich blood and waste away from baby to the placenta for purification.
+You see, the cord and placenta are a kind of external circulation system: one vein carries oxygen and nutrient-rich blood from the placenta to the baby, and two arteries carry carbon dioxide rich blood and waste away from baby to the placenta for purification.
 (1)

 Why cut the cord early? ^

 Great question.
 Early cord clamping became standard practice in the 1960’s because it was believed to reduce the likelihood of postpartum maternal hemorrhage.
-Later research revealed that it does not reduce hemorrhaging or offer any other clear benefit, but the practice continued anyway. (source)
+Later research revealed that it does not reduce hemorrhaging or offer any other clear benefit, but the practice continued anyway.
+(2)

 The reluctance to change, which doctors said in this poll is due to “Difficulty with implementation in clinical practice,” – yes, really – has been frustrating for many birth advocates, especially in light of a growing number of studies suggest that delayed cord clamping has compelling benefits.

-What is delayed cord clamping? ^
+What exactly is delayed cord clamping? ^

 It depends on who you ask.
-According to the World Health Organization, delayed clamping is when the cord is cut 1-3 minutes after birth – a practice they recommend for all births. (source)
+According to the World Health Organization, delayed clamping is when the cord is cut 1-3 minutes after birth – a practice they recommend for all births.

 delaying for even one minute is a welcome change . . providing all babies with one minute of transition from inter-uterine to extra-uterine life.
 However as transfusion is known to continue during the first 3-5 minutes of life, it is suggested that this process is allowed to complete without being interrupted.”

 And then there’s the perspective expressed by the International Childbirth Education Association, which is that “Delayed cord clamping (DCC) is a practice by which the umbilical cord is not clamped or cut until after it stops pulsating.
-It may also include not clamping or cutting the umbilical cord until after the placenta is delivered.” (source)
+It may also include not clamping or cutting the umbilical cord until after the placenta is delivered.”
+(3)

 So what do they agree on?
 Why, that delaying is worthwhile, of course!

 5 Benefits Of Delayed Cord Clamping ^

-#1: Neurodevelopmental Benefits
+#1 – Neurodevelopmental Benefits

-“It’s incredible to see what a difference an extra three minutes and one-half cup of blood can have on the overall health of a child, especially four years later,” the lead author of this study, Dr. Ola Andersson, told CNN. (source)
+“It’s incredible to see what a difference an extra three minutes and one-half cup of blood can have on the overall health of a child, especially four years later,” the lead author of this study, Dr. Ola Andersson, told CNN.
+(4)

 A couple of extra minutes attached to the umbilical cord at birth may translate into a small boost in neurodevelopment several years later . . .
 Children whose cords were cut more than three minutes after birth had slightly higher social skills and fine motor skills than those whose cords were cut within 10 seconds.
-The results showed no differences in IQ.” (source)
+The results showed no differences in IQ.”
+(5)

 There is one caveat to these findings: The benefits only applied to boys.
-“We don’t know exactly why, but speculate that girls receive extra protection through higher estrogen levels whilst being in the womb,” Dr. Heike Rabe, a neonatologist at Brighton & Sussex Medical School in the United Kingdom, told NPR. (source)
+“We don’t know exactly why, but speculate that girls receive extra protection through higher estrogen levels whilst being in the womb,” Dr. Heike Rabe, a neonatologist at Brighton & Sussex Medical School in the United Kingdom, told NPR.
+(5)

-#2: Decreased Risk Of Anemia
+#2 – Decreased Risk Of Anemia